codemagic-ci-cd/cli-tools/docs/app-store-connect/list-builds.md

 ##### `--build-version-number=BUILD_VERSION_NUMBER`

-Build version number is the version number of the uploaded build
+Build version number is the version number of the uploaded build.
+For example `46`
 ### Optional arguments for command `app-store-connect`

 ##### `--log-api-calls`